Specify revisions to save from auto delete

-Google Drive automatically purges (or "prunes") older revisions in order to optimize disk usage.
+Google Drive automatically deletes older revisions that are no longer of interest to the user.
 To prevent this from happening, you can set the boolean flag

 true to mark revisions that you don't want Drive to purge.